stooray1/TaDeT/README.md

 ## Prerequisites
 To run this code, you need the following:

-- Python 3.x installed on your system.
+- Python 3.x
-- The following Python packages: socket, threading, and time.
+- Basic understanding of networking and socket programming.
 - hashlib

 ## Usage